fidamuhrifqi/LibraryService/libraryService/README.md

 * Make sure Docker is installed and running on your device or you can download on https://www.docker.com/products/docker-desktop
 * Make sure WSL is installed on your device.

-	1. Run using run.bat (recommended)
+	1. Run using run.bat (only os window device)
 	   Double click on run.bat
 	2. Manual build & run (optional)
 	   - BUILD jar Spring Boot *already builded you can skip it